Today In History logo TIH

 The San Sebastian Church in Manila was inaugurated in 1891, the first all-steel church in Asia.
 Its prefabricated steel components were manufactured in Belgium and shipped to the Philippines in pieces.
 The architect designed it to resist typhoons and earthquakes.
 It has survived both for over 130 years and still serves an active parish in the heart of Quiapo.

-The Ibadan area of what is now Nigeria became a British Protectorate in 1893 when Fijabi, the Baale of Ibadan, signed…
+The Ibadan area of what is now southwestern Nigeria became a British Protectorate in 1893 when Fijabi, the Baale of I…

-The Ibadan area of what is now Nigeria became a British Protectorate in 1893 when Fijabi, the Baale of Ibadan, signed a treaty with the British acting Governor of Lagos.
-The agreement was part of Britain's systematic extension of colonial control across West Africa during the Scramble for Africa.
+The Ibadan area of what is now southwestern Nigeria became a British Protectorate in 1893 when Fijabi, the Baale of Ibadan, signed a treaty with British colonial agents granting them administrative authority over the region.
+The agreement was part of Britain's broader campaign to consolidate control over the Yoruba interior after decades of involvement in the region's slave trade and inter-city warfare.
+The treaty transformed Ibadan from an independent military power into a subordinate territory within the British Nigerian protectorate.

 Fratton Park in Portsmouth opened its gates for the first time, beginning its tenure as one of English football's mos…